Merry Christmas From Live And Invest Overseas

 Twinkling lights and decorated shop windows.
 This time of year, storefronts throughout Paris are draped with pine garland, and displays feature green trees flocked with white and trimmed with red and gold baubles.
 No one does shop windows like the French do shop windows, and no others anywhere compare with the shop windows of central Paris at Christmastime.

-My favorite part of Christmas in Panama City, where we’ve been living for the past eight-and-a-half years, is the chance it gives us to enjoy the community we’ve built here.
+My favorite part of Christmas in Panama City, where we’ve lived for the past nine-and-a-half years, is the chance it gives us to enjoy the community we’ve built here.

 At our office tree-trimming party earlier this month, the group assembled around our fresh-from-Canada live pine drinking egg nog and singing carols included Panamanians and Americans, as you might expect, but also German, French, Belgian, Irish, British, Russian, Jamaican, and Canadian friends and colleagues.